farahNshammo/OnMedi_Project/README.md

 # OnMedi_Project
-This is a system analysis project.A online telehelth support platform planning is doing here.
+This is a system analysis project.An online health support platform planning is doing here.